 Using these different temperature gradients, the template DNA amplification efficiency can be checked.
 The best annealing temperature can be selected for further consecutive reactions.

-Besides this, the efficiency of different PCR enhancers can also be checked at different temperatures using the gradient PCR.
+Besides this, the efficiency of different PCR enhancers can also be checked at different temperatures using gradient PCR.